 Straight Flush: Three cards in sequential order that are also the same suit.

 Example: Jack of clubs, Queen of clubs, King of clubs.

 To win 3 Card Poker, the player has to have a better three-card hand combination than the dealer.
 The cards are ranked from lowest starting at 2 and the highest ending with Ace.
 They are in order from lowest to highest 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace.

 To start, players place a wager called an ante, then they receive three cards.
-At this point, there is an option to fold and restart the round, forfeiting the ante, or keep playing and call which requires another bet equal to the original ante.
+At this point, there is an option to fold and restart the round, forfeiting the ante, or keep playing and calling which requires another play equal to the original ante.

 3 Card Poker Pay Table

 Pair Plus Payouts

 Three of a Kind – 30 to 1